shervinea/cheatsheet-translation/de/cs-229-deep-learning.md

 **10. Cross-entropy loss ― In the context of neural networks, the cross-entropy loss L(z,y) is commonly used and is defined as follows:**

-&#10230; Kreuzentropieverlust - Im Kontext neuronaler Netze wird der Kreuzentropieverlust L(z,y) gebräuchlicherweise benutzt und definiert wie folgt:
+&#10230; Kreuzentropieverlust ― Im Kontext neuronaler Netze wird der Kreuzentropieverlust L(z,y) gebräuchlicherweise benutzt und definiert wie folgt:

 <br>

 **11. Learning rate ― The learning rate, often noted α or sometimes η, indicates at which pace the weights get updated.
 This can be fixed or adaptively changed.
 The current most popular method is called Adam, which is a method that adapts the learning rate.**

-&#10230; Lernrate - Die Lernrate, oft mit α oder manchmal mit η bezeichnet, gibt an mit welcher Rate die Gewichtungen aktualisiert werden.
+&#10230; Lernrate ― Die Lernrate, oft mit α oder manchmal mit η bezeichnet, gibt an mit welcher Rate die Gewichtungen aktualisiert werden.
 Die Lernrate kann konstant sein oder dynamisch angepasst werden.
 Die aktuell populärste Methode, Adam, aktualisiert die Lernrate dynamisch.

 <br>

 **12. Backpropagation ― Backpropagation is a method to update the weights in the neural network by taking into account the actual output and the desired output.
 The derivative with respect to weight w is computed using chain rule and is of the following form:**

-&#10230; Fehlerrückführung (Backpropagation) - Fehlerrückführung aktualisiert die Gewichte in neuronalen Netzen durch Einberechnung der tatsächlichen und der gewünschten Ausgabe.
+&#10230; Fehlerrückführung (backpropagation) ― Fehlerrückführung aktualisiert die Gewichte in neuronalen Netzen durch Einberechnung der tatsächlichen und der gewünschten Ausgabe.
 Die Ableitung nach der Gewichtung w wird mit Hilfe der Kettenregel berechnet und hat die folgende Form:

 <br>